Psychotherapy ServicesNorth County

 Grief & Loss

 Throughout our lives we all experience grief and loss.
 It is inevitable and yet it feels so overwhelming and lonely.
+We often have few tools to deal with the emotions accompanying the loss and few tools to manage the changes in our lives that result from the loss.
 Whether you are grieving the loss of a loved one, a pet, career, relationship or a life transition, learn to stay connected and process your loss.
-As a licensed psychotherapist with over 20 years experience, I can help you learn to cope with your situation in a warm, caring and supportive environment.
+I can help you learn to cope with your situation in a warm, caring and supportive environment.
 Loss can often make you feel isolated and alone.
 Let’s work through this together.

 My approach to couples therapy is to work with an individual member of the couple.
 Often times when relationships are strained and conflictual, it is better to work one on one with the therapist confidentially, before talking with the spouse.
 By doing so, you can resolve some of your own issues that impact the relationship and grow to understand your spouse in the safety and privacy of the therapist’s office.